What personal information do we collect from the people that visit our website?

-Your personal information is contained behind secured networks and is only accessible by the owner of the company.
+Your personal information is contained behind secure networks and is ONLY accessible by the owner of the company.
 In addition, any sensitive/credit information you supply is encrypted via Military-grade Secure Socket Layer (SSL) technology.
 We implement a variety of security measures when a user registers for training or requests information to maintain the safety of your personal information.
-All transactions are processed through a gateway provider and are not stored or processed on our servers.
+All transactions are processed through a gateway provider and are NOT stored or processed on our server.

 Do we use "cookies"?